What is the best countertop surface for you?

 What to Expect - From Concept to Countertops

 Get a sneak peek of our process starting with Template, and through to Install.

 Being an informed customer is an important part of the countertop process.
 Take a look here at a few things you should know before you start your project.

 1 - Cabinets Must be Flat and Secure

-The countertop must lie flat to eliminate stress on the corners, cutouts and seams.
+The countertop must lie flat to eliminate stress on the corners, cutouts, and seams.
 Therefore, it is the responsibility of the contractor/homeowner to ensure that the cabinets are flat.
 All cabinets must be permanently secured to walls and/or floor.
-The templator will determine if you must remove appliance garages, tambour doors or cabinets that install directly to the countertop surface.
+The templator will determine if you must remove appliance garages, tambour doors, or cabinets that are installed directly to the countertop surface.
 We do not remove these items that are integral to your casework.

 2 - Sinks, Faucets, and Appliances